Discover Ancient Egypt

 Day 1 Welcome to Cairo

-Around midday, we’ll enjoy an oriental lunch and then continue to Memphis, the site of Egypt’s ancient capital.
+After breakfast, we’ll head to Memphis, the site of Egypt’s ancient capital.
 Marvel at the formidable Colossus of Ramses II, on display in a small museum dedicated to this ancient wonder, and then see the beautiful Alabaster Sphinx, discovered just a century ago.
-At nearby Sakkara, you’ll see the world’s oldest standing stone structure, the impressive Step Pyramid of King Zoser.
+At nearby Sakkara, you’ll see the world’s oldest standing stone structure, the impressive Step Pyramid of King Zoser and afterwards we’ll enjoy an oriental lunch.
 Meals: B+L

-Day 4 Old Cairo + The Egyptian Museum
+Day 4 Old Cairo + The National Museum of Egyptian Civilizations

-After a sumptuous buffet breakfast, you’ll depart the hotel to begin your exploration of Cairo.
-We begin the day at the monumental Refaai Mosque near the Citadel.
+After a sumptuous buffet breakfast, we’ll visit the beautifully designed Museum of Egyptian Civilization that opened early in 2021.
+This museum is dedicated to the mummies and sarcophagi of the twenty greatest pharaohs during the golden age of Egyptian antiquity, including Ramses II and Queen Hatshepsut.
+Underground like the tombs you’ll soon see in the Valley of the Kings, each mummy is dramatically lit and displayed in its own room with a description of major events during their reigns.
+It’s very impressive.
+Then you’ll depart to begin your exploration of old Cairo.
+We begin at the monumental Refaai Mosque near the Citadel.
 Purpose built as a magnificent mosque and a mausoleum for Egyptian royalty, we’ll visit the tomb chambers of the last Egyptian monarch, King Farouk, and the last Shah of Iran who could not be returned to Iran following his expulsion during the Revolution.
 We’ll continue to explore Old Cairo before enjoying lunch.

 Day 5 Welcome aboard the Nile Cruiser